 Running a local GPU server with docker

-For running computations on the GPU, you likely need CUDA.
+To run computations on the GPU, you likely need CUDA (there are other options strictly speaking).

 Install the latest cuda toolkit from here on each GPU node.
 Confirm by running nvidia-smi